engeir/hack-md-notes/volcano-papers.md

 - Processes that exhibit power-law structure functions and strictly concave scaling functions can be characterized as multifractal intermittent
 - For a monofractal (monoscaling) process, the scaling function is linear in
-- The analysis give no evidence of multifractal intermittency in the temperature records
+- The analysis gives no evidence of multifractal intermittency in the temperature records
 - Multifractal intermittency implies that amplitudes of random fluctuations are clustered in time on all timescales (e.g., intermittent turbulence).
 This is not observed here, most reasonably modelled as monofractals